Welcome to the N.H.K.: Story

 Welcome to the N.H.K. revolves around the lives of several young adults all living in or around the city of Tokyo.
 Many different lifestyles are shown though most of the time the story focuses on the concepts of being a hikikomori (a reclusive individual who withdraws from society), anime otaku, and having most of the characters experience intense feelings of depression and loneliness.

 The main protagonist is Tatsuhiro Satō, a university dropout entering his fourth year of unemployment.
 He leads a reclusive life as a hikikomori, ultimately coming to the conclusion that this happened due to some sort of conspiracy.
 One day just when his life seems entirely unchanging, he meets Misaki Nakahara, a mysterious girl who claims to be able to cure Tatsuhiro of his hikikomori ways.
 She presents him with a contract basically outlining that once a day they would meet in the evening in a local park where Misaki would lecture to Tatsuhiro in an effort to rid him of his lifestyle.
 During these outings, many subjects are discussed, though they almost always pertain in some way to psychology or psychoanalysis.
 One of their first meetings in fact deals with interpreting Tatsuhiro's recent dreams.
 Both Tatsuhiro and Misaki, however, have a tendency of over-doing things, such as hiding the truth, especially from each other and themselves.
 Despite Misaki's offer and pressing attempts at salvation, it is Tatsuhiro's neighbor and high school friend, Kaoru Yamazaki, whom Tatsuhiro often turns to in moments of need and support.
 Despite his own idiosyncrasies, Yamazaki is one of the more stable characters in the story.

 The plots within the novel, manga and anime are each rather different from one another, and many themes and personalities differ between each.
 The novel also regularly mentions drug use by the main character, and later, his friend, Yamazaki.
 This element of the story is downplayed in the manga (drugs Satō uses are referred to as "legal psychedelics purchased off the internet"), and left out of the story altogether in the anime (with the exception of Hitomi).
 This is likely due to several reasons, including a more public-friendly rating, as well as ultimately being unneeded for the progression of the plot.
-Lolita themes present within the novel and manga have also been downplayed within the anime, where most of the women the characters lust after are of mature age, although brief hints still remain.
+The references to lolicon that are present within the novel and manga have also been downplayed within the anime, where most of the women the characters lust after are of mature age, although brief hints still remain.